 How much will mediation cost?
-(Prices below reflect the increased prices that will take effect on 1st April but was postponed to 1st September 2020 in light of the situation with COVID-19)
+(Prices below reflect the increased prices that was due to take effect on 1st April but was postponed to 1st September 2020 in light of the situation with COVID-19)

 Here at LKW Family Mediation we start by meeting with each of you individually in order to get some background information and to make certain that mediation is the right process for you.
 There aren’t many reasons why it wouldn’t be, but as you will both be sat in the same room together we want to make sure that it’s a safe place for everyone.
 The initial meetings also enable you to learn more about mediation so you can see if it’s the right process for you.
-The initial individual meetings last for approximately 45 minutes to an hour and cost £150 (for each meeting).
+The initial individual meetings last for approximately 45 minutes to an hour and cost £150.
 If you think you will need to mediate online then please have a look at the costs of our online service.
 We have been offering online meetings only during the pandemic but are now returning to offering some physical meetings – with appropriate safeguards.
 All clients will have the choice of whether to attend online meetings or meetings in person.